apache/druid/docs/development/extensions-core/catalog.md

 table definition, not only the part it changes: adding a column, changing a type, or setting a property is rejected if the resulting table would be invalid, such as a segment granularity coarser than a projection the table declares.

+`DROP COLUMN` removes the column's declaration, not its data.
+A table's SQL schema is the declared columns followed by any other columns present in its segments, so a dropped column that still has data remains queryable: it loses its declared type and position and appears after the declared columns, like any column the catalog does not know about.
+Whether it can still be ingested then follows the usual rule: rejected if the table is sealed, accepted as an undeclared column otherwise.
+To remove a column from query results without rewriting data, use the catalog's `hiddenColumns` property instead, which currently has no SQL spelling and is set through the REST API.

 #### Projections

 A table may declare [projections](../../querying/projections.md), which are pre-aggregated views stored inside each